gqcpm/surfboard_notifier/README.md

 ## Legal Notice

 This script is for personal use only.
-Please respect the terms of service of Facebook Marketplace and OfferUp.
+Please respect the terms of service of Craigslist.
 The script includes delays between requests to be respectful to the platforms.

 ## Requirements